Reynold1191/NV_PracticeDL_HAR/README.md

 ## 🔬 Observations
 - **Context Matters:** Expanding bounding boxes to include objects (e.g., a dog in "walking the dog") improves classification accuracy.
 - **Bounding Box Refinement:** Large bounding boxes capture more context but may introduce noise.
+However, only increase the fixed proportion of bounding boxes may not capture all the context.
 - **Optimal Label Placement:** Dynamic text positioning prevents label overlap for better readability.
 - **Limitations:** Unable to working with multi-activities in one picture with the combination of YOLOv8 and Resnet50.